Ouss84/Ouss84/README.md

 👋 Hi, I’m Oussama

-🌱 I’m currently on the journey to perfect and solidify my Full-stack skills, to create and develop meaningful applications, and to contributing to as many interesting projects as possible 👨🏽‍💻
+🌱  I’m currently on the journey to perfect and solidify my Full-stack skills, create and develop meaningful applications, and to contributing to as many engaging projects as possible👨🏽‍💻

 🎓 Currently a student at [Business College Helsinki](https://www.bc.fi/) & [Hive Helsinki](https://www.hive.fi/)